nayasinghania/technical-portfolio-website/readme.md

 - Home - This is the main page.
 The headline below the name has a typing animation
 - About - This about page has an image with some text.
 The text goes below the image on small screens
 - Projects - A list of projects, with relevant icons.
-- Resume - links to a PDF of a resume

 ## Using this as a template